Reed-Broadhead/over_night/ReadMe.md

 ---

-- We built the Front-end with React, Tailwind , and Redux.
+- The Front-end was developed with React, Tailwind , and Redux.

 - A large portion of building the front-end for OverNight involved working with a UX/UI consultant.
-We were already halfway done with the site when we enlisted the help of [Aydan Rivera]().
+We were already halfway done with the site when we enlisted the help of [Aydan Rivera](https://www.linkedin.com/in/aydanrivera/).
 So, when she provided us with the redesign for OverNight, we had to remake certain sections of the site and figure out how best to implement the mockups.
 This extended the time it took us to build OverNight; however, it greatly enhanced the look and feel of the site.

 ---

-Overall, building OverNight was a long but rewarding experience that has resulted in a project of which we can truly be proud.
+Overall, building OverNight was a long but rewarding experience that has resulted in a project of which we can truly be proud of.

-OverNight was build by [Reed Broadhead](https://www.linkedin.com/in/reed-broadhead/) and [Franco Lepe]().

 ---